Information about what to do if you receive a warning or advisory letter from the CMA.

 If you receive a warning or advisory letter from us it means we have concerns that your business practices could be harming competition in your market sector.

-It’s likely that we’ve become aware of those business practices through our intelligence sources (eg through complaints, calls to our cartels hotline or applications under our leniency programme.)
+It’s likely that we’ve become aware of those business practices through our intelligence sources (for example, through complaints, calls to our cartels hotline or applications under our leniency programme.)
 Please note we can’t disclose information about our intelligence sources.

 By sending you one of these letters we’re giving you an opportunity to carry out a self-assessment of your business practices.
 It doesn’t necessarily mean that you’ve broken the law but it’s important that you take the letter seriously, read it carefully and respond as requested.